microsoft/graphitation/website/docs/learn-graphql/guides/resolution.md

 The second example is more flexible and efficient than the first one, where we can have explicit field resolvers for each field in the schema.
 These field resolver functions allow us to define how to derive the field's value from the data source.

 For example, if the `receivedAt` value would not already be formatted in the data source, we can define a resolver function for this field that calculates its human-readable value from the raw format.
-Here is how that field resolver function could look like:
+Here is what that field resolver function could look like:

 ```js
 const resolvers = {